-Lift Your Child’s Spirit and Performance with Listening Fitness
+Lift Your Child’s Spirit and Performance with The Listening Training Program

 One would be tempted to believe that listening begins now, in the quietness of the classroom.
 In fact, the children have been listening all along at recess (and I mean listening, not to be confused with hearing).
 All this playing, running around, yelling, jumping, arguing, joking and poking fun at each other were many ways of giving their listening a workout, and the quality of this workout determines the quality of their focus, attention span, engagement and active participation in the classroom.
 Children in the courtyard do nothing more than train their listening to have it fit and ready for use when it’s time to sit still, keep quiet and study.